What is commercial truck financing?

 Interest Rates & Loan Terms

 To illustrate, let’s use the same semi truck financing example as before (a new semi truck with a price tag of $150,0000).
-Let’s say that you’ve made a down payment of 10% ($15,000) and have an interest rate of 5%.
+Let’s assume you’ve made a down payment of 10% ($15,000) and have an interest rate of 5%.

 If the term length is 3 years: